 Kelly Gray hopes 5G cell service is enabled soon.
 She doesn’t get reliable cell phone service in her home in Largo, so she pays for a landline just to be safe.
 “We have kids in our house and I want to make sure I can make a call in an emergency, but I would love to not have to pay for a landline,” she explained.

 Wireless companies say 5G service, which they hope to roll out nationwide by 2020, will make your service 100 times faster and much more reliable.

 The devices they want to install will be about the size of a laptop but some will need to be much bigger, as large as a refrigerator.

 AT&T provided a statement as well.
 Spokesperson Karen McAllister writes, "By an overwhelming and bipartisan vote, the Florida Legislature passed legislation that opens the door to increased investment, spurring our economy and clearing the way for 5G, smart cities and autonomous cars.
-Consumers and businesses in Florida will benefit from this legislation as the industry is able to denisy wireless networks, keep out communities connected and continue to provide the high-speed connections that Floridians want."
+Consumers and businesses in Florida will benefit from this legislation as the industry is able to densify wireless networks, keep our communities connected and continue to provide the high-speed connections that Floridians want."